Interested in improving your knowledge of Italian language and culture to advance your studies at both the high school and university levels?

 Tuition: $750 (tuition, registration, and activity fees – note that lunches are not included for non-residential students)

-Residential package: $588 for room (accommodation Sun evening through Thur afternoon in The Heights dormitory) and board (meal plan valid at any time in all cafeterias open in summer: list with opening times).
+Residential package: $588 for room (accommodation Sun evening through Thur afternoon in The Heights dormitory) and board (meal plan valid at any time in all cafeterias open in summer: list with open hours).

 SEVERAL SCHOLARSHIPS FOR FINANCIAL NEED have been granted thanks to our generous donors (winners were selected according to income-related questions for scholarship applicants)

 Do you have any questions?
-Please visit our FAQ PAGE, and for further inquiries contact the course coordinator Patti Grunther (email@example.com) or write to the office at firstname.lastname@example.org.
+Please visit our FAQ PAGE, and for further inquiries contact the program coordinator Patti Grunther (email@example.com) or write to the office at firstname.lastname@example.org.

 - Eataly Food Marketplace in the Flatiron District (July 17)

 - The Tenement Museum | Gelateria M’o in the Lower East Side (July 11)